velzevur/gohugo-theme-rotary/README.md

 ### How to use

+There is a Makefile in the `example/` dir: it has some general commands to
+use:
-`hugo -D serve` builds and runs the website.
+`make serve` builds and runs the website.
 You can access it on `localhost:1313`.
 Any chagnes being made to the config, templates or contents would result in rebuilding the site.

-`HUGO_ENV=production hugo` builds the website with `robots.txt` set to allow crawlers to index all pages.
+`make publish` builds the website with `robots.txt` set to allow crawlers to index all pages.
+It also publishes it to the FTP server.
+Feel free to adjust it to your needs.